wfn Web Function First draft

 string

 Optional.
 Top-level documentation for the package.
+MUST be formatted as markdown.

 endpoints